jostosh/jostosh.github.io/content/blog/ssl-gan/index.md

 ```
 ## Optimizing The Discriminator

-Let's setup the operations for actually updating the parameters of the discriminator.
+Let's set up the operations for actually updating the parameters of the discriminator.
 We will just reside to the `Adam` optimizer.
 While tweaking the parameters before I wrote this post, I figured I might slow down the discriminator by setting its learning rate at 0.1 times that of the generator.
-After that my results got much better, so I decided to leave it there for now.
+After that, my results got much better, so I decided to leave it there for now.
 Notice also that we can very easily select the subset of variables corresponding to the discriminator by exploiting the encapsulation offered by Keras.
 ```python
 # Configure discriminator training ops
 with tf.name_scope("Train") as train_scope: